youtaqiu/ghost/README.md

 # Ghost on Railway

 This template deploys a self-hosted version of [Ghost](https://ghost.org/) on Railway.
 Internally it uses a MySQL database to store the data.
+For a step-by-step guide, see [this](https://alphasec.io/how-to-set-up-your-own-blog-using-ghost-on-railway/) post.

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/new/template/J62MAK?referralCode=alphasec)